shubham-yadavv/foodmart-UI/README.md

 # foodmart

-1: Install and import pymysql
+1: install and import pymysql

-2: Install and import tabulate
+2: install and import tabulate

 3: then create a database named "bill" in your sql